toastytato/BubbleCV/README.md

 The purpose of each file is as follows:

+**Program**

 - `main.py`: The UI container for displaying views and handling signals from display elements.
-It also holds the video thread for performing the image operations.
+- 'video_thread.py': Image operations such as the analysis and annotations are performed on separate thread
 - `main_params.py`: The main parameter tree where child parameter objects called and stored.
+- `analysis_params.py`: Contains the template Analysis object for image operations.
 - `filter_params.py`: Holds the parameters for each of the filter objects as well as the filter operations.
-- `processing_params.py`: Holds the parameters for each of the processing objects as well as the processing operations.
-- `filter.py`: Holds the all the image filtering operations.
+- `filter.py`: Holds the all the image filtering operations (OBSOLETE, just put the image operations inside the filter_params.py rather than creating new functions).
+- `plotter.py`: Not used, ignore.

+The files below are for custom analysis using the above framework.

+**Tracking Analysis**

+- `tracking_analysis.py`: Holds the parameters used for analyzing distinct bubble positions over time.
+- `bubble_helpers.py`: Helper functions and objects used by hte tracking analysis

+**Lifetime Analysis**

-- `bubble_process.py`: Holds the image operations for the bubble processing object.
+- `lifetime_analysis.py`: Holds the parameters used for analyzing the initial position and lifetime of bubbles close to each other

 ## Installation